Mikhail Bulgakov: Career

-In 1932, Bulgakov married for the third time, to Yelena Shilovskaya, who would prove to be inspiration for the character Margarita in his most famous novel, on which he started working in 1928.
+In 1929, Bulgakov met Elena Shilovskaya.
+The two married in October 1932.
+Elena's younger son from her previous marriage, Sergey, came to live with them.
 During the last decade of his life, Bulgakov continued to work on The Master and Margarita, wrote plays, critical works, and stories and made several translations and dramatisations of novels.
 Many of them were not published, others were "torn to pieces" by critics.
 Much of his work (ridiculing the Soviet system) stayed in his desk drawer for several decades.
-The refusal of the authorities to let him work in the theatre and his desire to see his family who were living abroad, whom he had not seen for many years, led him to seek drastic measures.
-Despite his new work, the projects he worked on at the theatre were often prohibited, and he was stressed and unhappy.